 – I told you I’d consider it when you insisted we name your brother “Robert Luke Skywalker.”

-– I told you I didn’t know why the kid at the park was crying, when I knew it was because I snatched one of his toys away and threw it in the industrial dumpster after he shoved you so hard you fell off the jungle gym.
+– I told you I didn’t know why the kid at the park was crying, when (in actuality) I knew it was because I snatched one of his toys away and threw it in the industrial dumpster when his mother wasn’t looking after he shoved you so hard that you fell off the jungle gym.